jantari/LSUClient-docs/content/_index.md

 {{< raw-html >}}
 <div style="display:block;margin-left:auto;margin-right:auto" class="asciinema-sizer">
-{{< render-markdown >}}
+{{< /raw-html >}}

-An all-PowerShell alternative to "Lenovo System Update" that gives you the control and flexibility to automate driver and firmware updates like you've always wanted to.
+An all-PowerShell alternative to "Lenovo System Update" that gives you the control and flexibility to manage driver and firmware updates like you've always wanted to.

 ## Installation